 ISPA co-hosts the annual Internet industry iWeek conference each September.
 This event brings together a number of ICT industry bodies, government representatives, and civil society participants to debate Internet policy, new technologies, and other issues which are shaping the sector.
 In addition to iWeek, ISPA hosts regular online briefing sessions for members, and facilitates a number of training workshops each year.
 ISPA operates a travel subsidy program for members located outside of workshop locations.

 Since 2000, ISPA has actively supported ICT in education.
 The SuperTeacher project provided ICT literacy and usage training to thousands of rural teachers.
 ISPA members have provided considerable financial support for this program.
-In partnership with the CoZa Cares Foundation, ISPA continues to mentor and support teacher training, and recognises some of the outstanding achievements at each year’s SuperTeacher awards ceremony.
+Together with its partners, ISPA continues to mentor and support teacher training, and recognises some of the outstanding achievements at each year’s SuperTeacher awards ceremony.